-One of the challenges of software implementation is the management of user expectation.
+One of the challenges of software implementation is the management of user expectations.

 I often jokingly told my customers that everything is possible in IT.
 If you have unlimited time and money, you can even make your computer flies to Mars.
 Unfortunately, we don’t have unlimited money and time.

 It takes months to implement an off-the-shelf ERP solution.
 And that is base on consulting work to configure from a tested base of the ERP software.
-Customized software with the same functionalities will need programming and testing process that will take much longer time.
+Customized software with the same functionalities will need programming and testing processes that will take a much longer time.

-Customized software has to rush through a tight project schedule, and it will not be able to have the same vigorous testing as compared to an off-the-shelf ERP solution.
+Customized software has to rush through a tight project schedule, and it will not be able to have the same vigorous testing compared to an off-the-shelf ERP solution.
 That’s why customized software will have more bugs.
-And if the bugs are discovered after live data has been captured in the software, the process of reversing the error will be very challenging.
+And if the bugs are discovered after live data has been captured in the software, reversing the error will be very challenging.